fbessez/Tinder/README.md

-# Tinder API Documentation -- 2017
+# Tinder API Documentation - 2017

 First off, I want to give a shoutout to <a href='https://gist.github.com/rtt/10403467#file-tinder-api-documentation-md'>@rtt</a> who initially posted the Tinder API Documentation that I found most of these endpoints on.
 I am writing this to provide a more up-to-date resource for working with the Tinder API.

-**Note: This was updated in September 2017.
+**Note: This was updated in November 2017.
 API might be outdated.**

 ### API Details
 <table>